poshaksharen-hub/Hesab-ketab-takmil-bara-test/migration_roadmap.md

 -- Create Policies: Allow full access for any authenticated user -- -------------------------------------------------------------------- DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.users;
-CREATE POLICY "Allow all access to authenticated users" ON public.users FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.users FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.bank_accounts;
-CREATE POLICY "Allow all access to authenticated users" ON public.bank_accounts FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.bank_accounts FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.categories;
-CREATE POLICY "Allow all access to authenticated users" ON public.categories FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.categories FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.payees;
-CREATE POLICY "Allow all access to authenticated users" ON public.payees FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.payees FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.expenses;
-CREATE POLICY "Allow all access to authenticated users" ON public.expenses FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.expenses FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.incomes;
-CREATE POLICY "Allow all access to authenticated users" ON public.incomes FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.incomes FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.transfers;
-CREATE POLICY "Allow all access to authenticated users" ON public.transfers FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.transfers FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.cheques;
-CREATE POLICY "Allow all access to authenticated users" ON public.cheques FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.cheques FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.financial_goals;
-CREATE POLICY "Allow all access to authenticated users" ON public.financial_goals FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.financial_goals FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.loans;
-CREATE POLICY "Allow all access to authenticated users" ON public.loans FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.loans FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.loan_payments;
-CREATE POLICY "Allow all access to authenticated users" ON public.loan_payments FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.loan_payments FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.debts;
-CREATE POLICY "Allow all access to authenticated users" ON public.debts FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.debts FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.debt_payments;
-CREATE POLICY "Allow all access to authenticated users" ON public.debt_payments FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.debt_payments FOR ALL TO authenticated USING (true) WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow all access to authenticated users" ON public.chat_messages;
-CREATE POLICY "Allow all access to authenticated users" ON public.chat_messages FOR ALL TO authenticated USING (true);
+CREATE POLICY "Allow all access to authenticated users" ON public.chat_messages FOR ALL TO authenticated USING (true) WITH CHECK (true);

 -- ====================================================================